 Decide What Benefits You Will Offer to Employees

 Benefits are a key component of payroll.
-For example, if you offer a 401K plan or a health insurance, plan then you must decide how much you will contribute as an employer and what the employee must contribute in order to participate in the plan.
-For more info on how to determine which benefits to offer employees, check out Employee Benefits: The Ultimate Guide.
+For example, if you offer a 401K plan or a health insurance plan, then you must decide how much you will contribute as an employer and what the employee must contribute in order to participate in the plan.

 Purchase Workers’ Comp Insurance

 Workers compensation provides protection for employees who are injured on the job or become sick because of the job.
 Workers’ compensation is mandated by each state except Texas.
-You can learn more about the cost, state requirements, and how to purchase workers’ comp here.
+You can learn more about the cost and state requirements in our how to purchase workers’ comp guide.

-After hiring your employees, you’ll need to set up your employees in your payroll system.
-For each employees, you will typically need an I-9 form, W-4 form, and direct deposit authorization form, if applicable.
-Below you will find a brief description of each of these forms.
+After hiring your employees, you’ll need to set them up in your payroll system.
+For each employee, you will typically need an I-9 form, W-4 form, and direct deposit authorization form, if applicable.
+Below you will find a downloadable template & a brief description of each of these forms.

 All employers in the U.S. must verify that any person they plan to hire is a U.S. citizen or has the right to work in the United States.
-This must be done by completing the I-9 form and making copies of documentation provided by the employee such as social security card, VISA, birth certificate or driver’s license.
-Click here to download a sample I-9 form.
+This must be done by completing the I-9 form and making copies of documentation provided by the employee such as Social Security card, VISA, birth certificate or driver’s license.
+Click here for more information, including a sample I-9 form.

 Direct Deposit Authorization Form